Oncocytic Carcinoma of the Breast

 Breast oncocytic carcinomas tend to be ER and PR positive

-Oncocytic breast carcinomas will also typically be negative for chromogranin and synaptophysin, and negative for smooth muscle actin.
-If the oncocytic breast carcinoma is in an ‘in situ‘ stage, then the peripheral myoepithelial cells may best positive for smooth muscle actin.
+Oncocytic carcinoma of the breast will also typically be negative for chromogranin and synaptophysin, and negative for smooth muscle actin.
+If the oncocytic carcinoma is in an ‘in situ‘ stage, then the peripheral myoepithelial cells may best positive for smooth muscle actin.
 ER and PR are usually positive in oncocytic breast tumors, but this will naturally vary for specific breast tumors.

 Tumors typically show significant amounts of mitochondria